 Erosion and sediment control (ESC)

-If you don't take appropriate erosion and sediment control measures, you can receive on-the-spot fines ranging from 20 penalty units to 50 penalty units or up to 100 penalty units for development related offences.
+Failure to implement appropriate erosion and sediment control measures can result in fines ranging from 20 penalty units up to 100 penalty units for development related offences.

 As at 1 July 2019, the value of a penalty unit is equal to $133.45.
 The fine amount must be rounded down to the nearest dollar after the calculation.
 For example, the fine amount for an infringement of two penalty units is: 2 x $133.45 = $266.90.
 The rounded down fine amount is $266.